bgarcial/sentia-assessment/Documentation/README.md

 >Also there is some scenarios where will require only CNI.
 Like setting up Ingress Controller Application Gateway where the backend pool will be the POD ID’s instead of the nodes.
 And only works if POD IP’s are visible from subnet level (CNI).

 **I have a Load Balancer and an Ingress controller, but the backend pools are the aks nodes not the POD IDs.**
+The Load Balancer topic belong to Kubernetes environment despite it is a network topic.
-I will talk of this later.
+I will discuss it later.

 Is opportune to highlight despite I am using Azure CNI as a plugin Network, the Network policies process is not being implemented due to time reasons.
 Network policies will be considered as a future work to improve the solution.